Tranter (revolver): Kynoch Gun Works

 The Kynoch Model 1 was a large-framed revolver with a 6-inch barrel that came in .430 Tranter Short Centrefire, .450 Adams, .455/.476 Enfield Mk II, and .476 Enfield Mk II.
 It was designed for sale to Army officers.
 Some came with a detachable steel wire stock to convert it into a pistol carbine.
 The Kynoch Model 2 was a medium-framed revolver with a 5-inch barrel that came in .320 Tranter Centrefire Revolver, .360 Tranter Centrefire Revolver, .380 Tranter Centrefire Revolver, and .400 Tranter Centrefire.
 It was designed as a self-defense pistol.
 The Kynoch Model 3 was a small-framed revolver with a 3-inch barrel that came in .297/300 Tranter Centrefire and .300 Tranter Centrefire.
 It was designed as a "Saloon" pistol for indoors target practice or a "Rook and Rabbit" pistol for hunting vermin or small game.

 The boardmembers of Kynoch's company rebelled at his lack of focus and Kynoch was removed as chairman in 1888.
 The Gun Works was then sold to Schlund, who renamed the company Aston Arms Co.
 Ltd. and the brand name to the Schlund Revolver.
 The factory closed down in 1891.
 Only 600 Kynock revolvers of all versions and models were ever made.

 Notable users

-Famous users of Tranter revolvers included Allan Pinkerton, founder of the Pinkerton Detective Agency, the North-West Mounted Police, the Confederate General James Ewell Brown Stuart, African adventurer Paul Du Chaillu, and Ben Hall, the Australian brushrangers, and Arthur Conan Doyle's Sherlock Holmes.
+Famous users of Tranter revolvers included Allan Pinkerton, founder of the Pinkerton Detective Agency, the North-West Mounted Police, the Confederate General James Ewell Brown Stuart, African adventurers such as Paul Du Chaillu and Henry Morton Stanley, and Ben Hall and the Australian brushrangers, and Arthur Conan Doyle's Sherlock Holmes.
 It is also known that Dr Richard Jordan Gatling, inventor of the Gatling Gun owned an 80-bore (.38-calibre) First Model Tranter Pocket Revolver with a 4.29-inch [109mm] barrel retailed by Cogswell London in 1857.